 Apex Scotland is the leading employment and training organisation specialising in work with people with convictions.

-Apex Scotland offers a diverse range of services for young people and adults to help them break down barriers to employment and engage in education, employment or community activities.
-We also work in partnership with many organisations.
+Apex Scotland offers a diverse range of services for young people and adults to help them remove personal barriers to employment and engage in education, employment or community activities.
+We also work in partnership with many organisations and employers.

-In view of the nature of these posts and the requirement to work with vulnerable adults, this post holder will be required to join the relevant PVG scheme.
+In view of the nature of these posts and the requirement to work with vulnerable adults, the post holder will be required to join the relevant PVG scheme.